Adrián Pica

-Adrián Hernández Hernández (born 25 April 2002), known as Adrián Pica or just Pica, is a Spanish professional footballer who plays as a centre-back for CD Mirandés, on loan from Deportivo Alavés.
+Adrián Hernández Hernández (born 25 April 2002), known as Adrián Pica or just Pica, is a Spanish professional footballer who plays as a centre-back for Portuguese club FC Penafiel, on loan from Deportivo Alavés.

 Career

 Born in Alba de Tormes, Salamanca, Castile and León, Pica represented Salamanca CF UDS, CD Alba de Tormes CF and CD Guijuelo as a youth.
 He made his senior debut with the latter on 21 March 2021, coming on as a late substitute for Miguel Fernández in a 1–0 Segunda División B away loss to Racing de Ferrol.

 On 10 August 2022, Pica moved to CD Mirandés and was assigned to the reserves in Tercera Federación.
 The following 12 July, he returned to the Chacineros, now in Segunda Federación, and was a regular starter during the campaign as the club missed out promotion in the play-offs.

 On 17 July 2024, Pica signed for Deportivo Alavés and was initially assigned to the B-team also in the fourth division.
 After spending the pre-season with the main squad, he made his professional – and La Liga – debut on 28 August, starting in a 2–1 away win over Real Sociedad.

 On 1 July 2025, Pica renewed his contract with the Babazorros until 2028, and immediately returned to Mirandés on a one-year loan deal.
+He scored his first professional goal the following 2 January, but in a 2–1 loss at SD Eibar.

+On 14 July 2026, after being rarely used, Pica moved abroad after agreeing to a one-year loan deal with Liga Portugal 2 side FC Penafiel.